 Quitting smoking is hard.
 Don’t fool yourself into thinking that you can conquer it on your own.
-Most of the people who have no emotional support structure to fall back on or to hold them up fail when they try to quit.
+Most people who have no emotional support structure to fall back on fail when they try to quit.
 As mentioned above, your own willpower likely won’t be enough to push you across the finish line.

 Instead, tell your friends, family and loved ones about what you are trying to do.
 Ask them to assist you in quitting by monitoring you, keeping you away from opportunities to smoke and being available for you to talk to them about what you are going through.

 You may also want to consider a group therapy method.
-Try to find others who are attempting to quit their smoking and gain support from them.
-This can help you to be able to share your experiences with others who are going through similar struggles.
+Try to find others who are attempting to quit and gain support from them.
+This can help you by sharing your experiences with others who are going through similar struggles.

 Handle Your Stress

 When you try to quit smoking, one of the worst side effects you will likely experience is stress.
 The nicotine creates stress in your body and then requires that you use more nicotine to calm that stress.
 So you will need to find suitable outlets for your stress and attempt to soothe it.